opencomputeproject/ocp-diag-core/apis/ocpdiag/README.md

 OCPDiag focuses on three main topics: Parameter Model, Results Model, and Hardware Interface.

-This documentation provides schema specificaton, reference implementation, and example usage for each of these topics.
+This documentation provides schema specification, reference implementation, and example usage for each of these topics.
 Each set of the core libraries can be imported individually without affecting the usages of other subdomains.